YAmikep/ixml/README.rst

     >>> for path, event, value in ixml.parse(...):
     ...     # ...

-Importing the top level library as ``import ixml`` tries to import all backends in order, so it either finds an appropriate version of LXML or falls back to the Python backend if none is found.
+Importing the top level library as ``import ixml`` tries to import all backends in order.

-For now, it will just raise an exception if LXML cannot be found.
+As of today, iXML requires the ``lxml`` library since it is the only implemented backend.
+More backends, especially a fallback backend using the standard library will follow.

 ObjecBuilder